ckaotik/Broker_Garbage/readme.txt

 * Include List
 Items on this list will be always be shown in the drop Tooltip, no matter what Quality Treshold you might have set.
 If you have too many, you won't see any other items in the tooltip.
 Caution!
 Grayed out items on there are items that are on your global list, active for all characters.
 Colorful ones are just for your current character.
+Since 3.3v17 include list items also can have a limit set.
+Use this if for example you only want to keep 5 Soulshards.
+Excess items will be listed in the Tooltip!

 * Auto-Sell List
 Items on this list will be sold whenever you talk to a vendor.
 Items of higher quality than your Quality Treshold WILL be sold, just keep that in mind.